 The physical, psychological, and behavioral response to trauma presents with specific symptoms, including insomnia or sleep disturbances, mentally revisiting the event over and over, irritability, chronic tension and anxiety, avoidance behaviors and detachment, recurring nightmares or flashbacks, and feeling emotionally numb.
 The overarching sense of fearfulness can become irrational over time, leading to the inability to cope and causing complete disruption of life.

-Examples of trauma include:
+Causes of Trauma include:

 - Childhood sexual abuse, neglect physical assault

 - Witness to a violent event

 - Natural disasters

 - Combat trauma

 For individuals whose lives have become overwhelmed by fear and foreboding, or who exhibit the residual signs of attempts to repress the memory in the form of self-destructive behaviors—substance abuse, self-harm, unhealthy eating habits, behavioral addictions like gambling, shopping, sexual—intensive trauma treatment is available.
 Cognitive behavioral therapy and exposure therapy are two of the most commonly used treatment modalities for trauma.